 Kape Technologies is a London-based cybersecurity and privacy-focused software firm that has a number of popular tools under its name including anti-malware, computer driver utility, and VPN software.

-In fact, PIA is the third VPN that Kape Technologies has acquired in the past two years, with CyberGhost and ZenMate being the other two.
-This is a positive trend in the VPN industry from the point of view consumers, as more VPN brands owned by single companies are likely to lead to cost savings for the companies and thus lower prices for the consumers.
+In fact, PIA is the third VPN that Kape Technologies has acquired in the past two years, with CyberGhost in USA and ZenMate in USA being the other two.
+This is a positive trend in the VPN industry from the point of view consumers, as more VPN brands owned by single companies are likely to lead to cost savings for the companies and thus lower prices for the consumers in USA.

 Nonetheless, for PIA, this acquisition could prove extremely beneficial in improving their existing infrastructure and overall quality of services.
 It is reported that Kape will be paying off debts owed by PIA, an amount of $32.1 million.
 With the debts paid, PIA will now be able to focus on the important components of their product and initiate improvements for an even more polished brand than PIA currently is now.

 In fact, Kape is expecting to skyrocket their profitability by as much as 90% by the end of 2020 as a direct consequence of this deal.
-What’s more, it paves the way for Kape to gain entry into North America, which itself will bring further opportunities for expansion to build a solid foundation for competing in the cybersecurity software industry.
+What’s more, it paves the way for Kape to gain entry into North America, which itself will bring further opportunities for expansion to build a solid foundation for competing in the cybersecurity software industry in USA.

-But is Kape a company that users can trust?
+But is Kape a company that users can trust in USA?

 Kape Technologies was previously known as Crossrider, founded in 2011.
-The company developed advertising apps primarily before being rebranded as Kape Technologies and entering the VPN industry.
+The company developed advertising apps primarily before being rebranded as Kape Technologies and entering the VPN industry in USA.

 PIA itself has been involved in its own mess of controversies in the past.
 Earlier this year, PIA hired Mark Karpeles as their CTO.
 Mr. Karpeles was found guilty of tampering with financial records of his previous company, Mt.
 Gox.

-It’s an unfortunate series of events for PIA customers.
+It’s an unfortunate series of events for PIA customers in USA.

 Moreover, acquisition of a VPN company, which may have sensitive information about their users, is news that no privacy-conscious customer takes too warmly.
 With this Kape-PIA deal, data that was only available to PIA will now be open to access to a large conglomerate.
 It wouldn’t be surprising if the more privacy-sensitive users of PIA jump ship in favor of smaller VPN companies that operate independently and have no ties to groups that users treat with suspicion.